 To me, that's like giving somebody half a cookie.
 Nobody wants half a cookie.
 And in this case, it's not even a good cookie.
 It just can't be a more ugly situation for the client.
-After-the-fact, cash-basis bookkeeping does not work in the legal profession--even if you file your books on a cash basis at tax time.
+After the fact, cash-basis bookkeeping does not work in the legal profession--even if you file your books on a cash basis at tax time.
 Attorneys live in an accrual world — attorneys invoice.

 As soon as the law firm starts to grow and starts to think about how will I manage my work?
 Attorneys don't get the answers from the tax professional's bookkeeper.
 Why is that?
 There is no ongoing dialogue.
-To do the books right, you have to have touch points with your client throughout the year.
-I don't see that happening with my attorney clients that have hired that tax professionals firm.
+To do the books right, you have to have touchpoints with your client throughout the year.
+I don't see that happening with my attorney clients that have hired that tax professional firm.
 What I am seeing is that these tax professionals do a data dump right before tax time.
 There's no transparency and no interaction with the client whatsoever.
 It is basically the giant data dump done with bank rules and just before the tax return is due.

 Software to the Rescue!

 To put these transactions in, if you're doing it manually without software, it can be many entries to show this properly.
 If you have legal time in billing software or legal practice management software, connecting your software to QuickBooks is imperative.
 It will give you a place and a source to validate all of your data.
 I like when a client uses legal software because it keeps them out of the accounting side of the books--they live in the attorney software.
 As their accountant, our domain is QuickBooks Online Advanced.